OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 <!-- // TODO: mention how we've used the onionGpio class before, now we're going one step further and creating our own class -->

 Classes are a way to create a template for creating objects in our code.
-So far, we've been using the `onionGpio` class that we at Onion developed to make your development experience easier.
+So far, we've been using the `onionGpio` class that we at Onion made to make your development experience easier.
 This class includes clean, easy-to-use functions such as `setValue()` that hide away boring and time-consuming system calls from you, the up-and-coming programmer who wants to get to the fun stuff!

-Here, we've gone once step further by creating our own class called `shiftRegister` that also uses the `onionGpio` class in order to create our shift register objects.
+Here, we've gone one step further by creating our own class called `shiftRegister` that also uses the `onionGpio` class in order to create our shift register objects.
 This is because in this case, we're more interested in **the data** we send to the shift register than controlling the shift register's GPIOs!

 An **object** is a set of data created from the class blueprint with its own unique properties.
 For example, a class blueprint for a "four sided polygon" can be used to create objects such as a "square" or a "rectangle".
 Creating an object from a class is called **instantiation**, and objects created from a class are called **instances**.

 The class we created is a code template that represents having a shift register on our circuit.
-If we wanted to connect another shift register to our circuit, we can control it as easily as the first by creating a new `shiftRegister` object.
+If we wanted to connect another shift register to our circuit, we can control it as easily as the first by creating another `shiftRegister` object.

 After creating our class object, we get access to the functions defined by the class.
 We can call these functions through our instantiated object like in this example: